What is it?

 - Funding of additional Teaching Assitant hours to run Booster Sessions in phonics and reading to raise attainment standards in reading

-- Funding for our HLTA to work three mornings in Year 6 with children to boost attainment of more able children
+- Funding for an HLTA to work in Year 6 with children to boost attainment of more able children

-- Funding for our HLTA to boost in Year 3, Year 4 and Year 5 to support with language acquisition and spelling
+- Funding for an HLTA to boost in all year groups to support with language acquisition and spelling

 - CPD funding to continue to support staff to deliver Quality First Teaching – particularly in reading to boost attainment levels